tplatt92/tplatt92/README.md

 <h2>About me:</h2>
  I am a bootcamp student at School of Code in the UK hoping to start a new career as a full stack engineer.
 I love to design and create and currently diving into the world of databases and SQL.

-- 🔭 I’m currently working on my first free lance project.
+- 🔭 I’m currently working on developing an app using the MERN stack.
-- 🌱 I’m currently learning about React and NextJS.
+- 🌱 I’m currently learning about MongoDB and No-SQL Databases.
 - 👯 I’m looking to collaborate on any open source project that my skill level will allow me to contribute towards.
 - 📫 How to reach me: -    https://tomplatt.netlify.app/